UnrealContainers/unrealcontainers.github.io/_collections/_docs/use-cases/cloud-rendering.md

 #### Creating container images as part of the build process for projects

 If you're already making use of Unreal Engine containers as part of a [continuous integration](./continuous-integration) workflow then you can use a [Docker multi-stage build](https://docs.docker.com/develop/develop-images/multistage-build/) to build your runtime container images as part of the overarching build process.
 See the [Building container images for deployment](../use-cases/continuous-integration#building-container-images-for-deployment) section of the CI/CD page for more details on this option.

+### Offscreen rendering flags

+The flags required to enable offscreen rendering vary based on the version of the Unreal Engine you are using:

+- **Unreal Engine versions 4.24 and older** only support offscreen rendering using OpenGL, and will default to offscreen rendering if an X11 server is not detected.
+If you're using a version of the Unreal Engine that defaults to Vulkan rendering in a container that also supports Vulkan then you will need to specify the `-opengl4` flag when running your packaged Unreal project to ensure it uses OpenGL.
+If an X11 server is present and you want to force offscreen rendering then you will need to set the `DISPLAY` environment variable to an empty value.

+- **Unreal Engine versions 4.25 and newer** support offscreen rendering using both OpenGL and Vulkan.
+When using OpenGL, the flags and environment variables from the previous list item apply.
+When using Vulkan, you will need to specify the `-RenderOffscreen` flag when running your packaged Unreal project to enable offscreen rendering, since it is not enabled automatically in the absence of an X11 server.

 ### Capturing rendering output